ParsaVahidi/BRAID/README.md

 # Usage examples
 The following are the key classes that are used to implement BRAID formulation as explained in [source/BRAID/BRAIDModelDoc.md] (the code for these key classes is also available in the same directory):

-- `BRAIDModel`(./source/BRAID/BRAIDModel.py): performs the full 2-stage modeling with the optional preprocessing stage.
-BRAID's main 2 stages are implemented in a separated class named MainModel in [source/BRAID/MainModel.py].
+- `BRAIDModel`(./source/BRAID/BRAIDModel.py): The full BRAID model class for fitting and inference including the optional preprocessing stage and post-learning stage 3.
+BRAID's main 2 stages are implemented in a separate class named MainModel in [source/BRAID/MainModel.py].

+- `MainModel`(./source/BRAID/MainModel.py): BRAID's main 2 stages implemented in a separate class.
+The BRAIDModel object build a MainModel object internally to perform stage 1 and 2.

 - `RNNModel`(./source/BRAID/RNNModel.py): The custom RNN class, which implements the RNNs that are trained in stages 1, 2 (and the preprocessing/stage 3 stpes if used).

 - `RegressionModel`(./source/BRAID/RegressionModel.py): The class internally used by both `RNNModel` and `MainModel` to build the general multilayer feed-forward neural networks that are used to implement each model parameter.